 For the first time as an adult, I have witnessed the weariness of Nigerians expressed through unified protests all over the country and around the world.
 People of all ethnicities with a common complaint; being fed up.
 Fed up with a country that has no plan for its citizens, especially the younger generation who are grossly unemployed.
 A country that has struggled with basic amenities like dilapidated power supply, insecurity, and a very poor road network for decades.
-These challenges haven’t only denied citizens of a decent quality of life, they have also cost us lives and stolen dreams.
+These challenges haven’t only denied citizens of a decent quality of life, but they have also cost us lives and stolen dreams.

 As a person brought into this world via Nigeria, born in the Northern city of Zaria, around the time military president General Obasanjo handed power to Nigeria’s first democratically elected president Shehu Sagari.
 Born to a Muslim father from the North of Kwara, and a Christian mother from the western state of Ogun, I consider myself privileged to have been exposed to different cultures and religions.